jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘What size do you want to be?’ it asked.
 ‘Oh, I’m not particular as to size,’ Alice hastily replied, ‘only one doesn’t like changing so often, you know.’
-‘Idon’tknow,’ said the Caterpillar.
+‘I don’t know,’ said the Caterpillar.
 Alice said nothing: she had never been so much contradicted in her life before and she felt that she was losing her temper.
 ‘Are you content now?’ said the Caterpillar.
-‘Well, I should like to be alittlelarger, sir, if you wouldn’t mind,’ said Alice, ‘three inches is such a wretched height to be.’
+‘Well, I should like to be a little larger, sir, if you wouldn’t mind,’ said Alice, ‘three inches is such a wretched height to be.’
 ‘It is a very good height indeed!’ said the Caterpillar angrily, rearing itself upright as it spoke (it was exactly three inches high).